ibrahim22-11/Hospital-Emergency-Room/README.md

 🏥 Hospital Emergency Room Dashboard

-An interactive Hospital Emergency Room Dashboard built entirely using Microsoft Excel, designed to provide a clear and concise monthly performance overview.
-It tracks patient flow, departmental referrals, wait times, and service quality through well-defined KPIs and visual analytics.
+An interactive dashboard built entirely using Microsoft Excel to visualize and monitor the performance of a hospital emergency room.
+The dashboard helps track patient flow, referrals, wait times, and service quality using KPIs and visuals.

-📅 Project Details
+📌 Project Overview

-Project Name: Hospital Emergency Room Dashboard
+Project Title: Hospital Emergency Room Dashboard

 Technology Used: Microsoft Excel

 Completion Date: 10 August 2025

-📊 Key Performance Indicators (KPIs)
-KPI	Value	Description
+✅ Key Features

+1. Total Patients

-Total Patients	9,216	Total number of patients served in the month.
+Number of patients served during the month.

+Value: 9,216

-Average Wait Time	35.26 minutes	Average time a patient waits before receiving service.
+2. Average Wait Time

+Average time a patient waits before receiving service.
-Satisfaction Score	1.36	Indicator of patient service quality (scale definition TBD).
-Service Timeliness	✓	Measures the percentage of patients attended within the set target time.

-📈 Visual Analytics

-The dashboard includes several key visual components for insight and decision-making:
+Value: 35.26 minutes

+3. Patient Satisfaction Score

+Reflects service quality from the patient's perspective.

+Value: 1.36 (Scale to be defined)

+4. Patients Attended Within Target Time

+Tracks how efficiently patients are being attended based on defined service time standards.

+📊 Dashboard Visualizations

-Department Referrals
+1. Department Referrals

-Breakdown of patient referrals by department.
+Displays the distribution of patient referrals by each hospital department.

+View Chart

-Patient Admission Status
+2. Patient Admission Status

-Categorizes patients as admitted, discharged, or treated.
+Categorizes patients into admitted, discharged, or treated groups.

-Included in main dashboard.
+Included in the main dashboard image.

-Patients Age Distribution
+3. Patients Age Distribution

-Visualizes patient demographics by age group.
+Shows a breakdown of patients by age group for demographic insights.

-Included in main dashboard.
+Included in the main dashboard image.

-Patient Satisfaction
+4. Patient Satisfaction

 Graphical representation of satisfaction score.

+View Satisfaction Score Chart

-Gender Analysis
+5. Gender Analysis

-Compares male vs female patient visits.
+Compares the number of male vs female patients visiting the ER.

-Included in main dashboard.
+Included in the main dashboard image.

-Service Timeliness
+6. Service Timeliness

-Shows how many patients were attended within the target wait time.
+Visual showing the number or percentage of patients attended within the set time threshold.

-Included in main dashboard.
+Included in the main dashboard image.

-📂 Files and Resources
+📁 Files & Resources

-Resource	Link
+Main Dashboard Image

+The final visual Excel dashboard combining all KPIs and charts.

-🔗 Main Dashboard	View Dashboard
+View Dashboard

+Raw Data File

+The source data used to build the dashboard in Excel.

-📥 Raw Data File	Download Excel File
+Download Excel File

-📊 Average Wait Time Chart	View Chart
+Average Wait Time Chart

+Standalone chart showing average patient wait time.

+View Chart

-💬 Satisfaction Score Chart	View Chart
+Satisfaction Score Chart

+Visual representation of the satisfaction score.

+View Chart

-📌 Total Patients Chart	View Chart
+Total Patients Monthly Chart

+Chart visualizing the total number of patients served per month.

+View Chart

 🛠️ Tools Used

-Microsoft Excel
+Microsoft Excel was used for the entire project, including:

-Data Entry & Cleaning
+Data entry and cleaning

-KPI Calculations
+KPI calculations

-Chart Creation & Dashboard Design
+Creating interactive charts and visuals

+Designing the final dashboard layout

-📌 How to Use
+📥 How to Use the Dashboard

-Download the Excel raw data file.
+Download the raw data Excel file from the link above.

+Review the dashboard image to understand the layout and KPIs.

-Open the dashboard image or replicate it in Excel using the raw data and charts.
+You can replicate or expand the dashboard in Excel using the provided data and charts.

-Use filters or slicers (if implemented) to explore monthly trends.

-📬 Feedback or Questions?
+The dashboard can be filtered by month or department (if slicers are applied).

+💬 Feedback & Contributions

+If you have suggestions, feedback, or want to improve this project:

-Feel free to open an issue
+Open an issue
- on the repository for any questions or suggestions.

-Let me know if you want me to create a markdown file (README.md) or help you push this structure directly into your GitHub repo.
+Or submit a pull request with your contributions.